trivikr/react-hooks-todo-ts/README.md

-This project experiments with writing a ToDo App with React Hooks and TypeScript
+This is an experiment with writing a ToDo App with React Hooks and TypeScript

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).